wintercms/meta/release-notes/build-466.md

 - Fixed IE11 support for deregistering service workers in the backend
 - Fixed issue where if a template was manually removed from `cms_theme_templates` when using `databaseTemplates` would cause an exception to be thrown.
 - Redid October's Translation service to extend Laravel's to improve compatibility with Laravel packages
+- Fixed issue where the `unique` validation rule wouldn't work on models with a custom DB connection.
+- Fixed issue where calling `createMany()` on a BelongsToMany relationship would cause the relationships to be created as deferred bindings with a session key of 0 even when the parent model exists.

 ## Security Improvements
 - Fixed vulnerabilities that required the `cms.manage_assets` permission to execute (local file inclusion, arbitrary file deletion, & arbitrary upload of asset file types).
 Credit to [Sivanesh Ashok](https://twitter.com/sivaneshashok) for the discovery.